Here are some of the new laws and rules coming into effect in Canada in 2023

 Federal carbon price increase

 The federal government’s carbon pricing is set to increase from $50 per tonne to $65 per tonne on April 1, 2023.
-The Canadian Taxpayers’ Federation says that will increase the current 11.05 cents per litre carbon price to 14.31 cents per litre of gas – costing a family “about $10.88 every time they fuel up their minivan.”
+The Canadian Taxpayers’ Federation says that will increase the current 11.05 cents per litre carbon price to 14.31 cents per litre of gas.

+At that higher rate, the federation says the carbon price will "cost a family about $10.88 every time they fuel up their minivan" -- about $2.48 more than at the current rate -- based on a 76-litre fuel capacity.

 The taxpayers’ federation also says clean fuel regulations set to take effect on July 1, 2023 are expected to increase the price of gas.
 Those regulations will require gasoline and diesel producers and importers to reduce the carbon intensity of their fuel.